 Karl Fazer was born in Helsinki in 1866.
-He was the second youngest child of the Swiss furrier Eduard Fazer's eight-child family.
-The father Eduard Fazer had come to Hamburg as a journeyman, and Ernst Flohr, who worked in Helsinki as master tailor, hired him in 1843 to be his furrier.
-In 1849, Eduard was accepted as master furrier in Helsinki, at which time he was also awarded citizen rights.
+He was the second youngest child in the Swiss furrier Eduard Fazer's eight-child family.
+The father Eduard Fazer had gone to Hamburg as a journeyman.
+Then, an Ernst Flohr, who worked in Helsinki as master tailor, hired him in 1843 to be his furrier.
+In 1849, Eduard was accepted as a master furrier in Helsinki, at which time he was also awarded citizen rights.

 Karl Fazer opened his café in the autumn of 1891 in a property owned by his father at Kluuvikatu 3 in the centre of Helsinki.
 He opened a café in small premises in the building next door, and then joined the two apartments.
 Fazer himself lived on the upper floor.

-Coffee, pastries, biscuits, cakes and chocolate were of excellent quality.
+The coffee, pastries, biscuits, cakes and chocolate were of excellent quality.
 Karl Fazer soon became known for his eagerness to do everything in his power for his customers - he wanted to exceed their expectations.
-It was Karl Fazer's goal to offer customers taste sensations still is in the core of the company's operations.
+Karl Fazer's goal to offer his customers taste sensations still is in the core of the company's operations.

-In his confectionery, Karl Fazer combined the best features of the Russian and French confectionery culture.
-Their quality was first-class, their appearance tempting, and they were packed in splendid packaging.
+In his confectionery, Karl Fazer combined the best features of the Russian and French confectionery cultures.
+Their quality was first class, their appearance tempting, and they were packed in splendid packaging.
 Karl Fazer understood the value of design, and he was good at marketing.
 As early as the end of the 19th century, Fazer placed advertisements on streetcars in Helsinki.

-The eligible beauty, Berta Blomqvist, who had finished trade school, became Karl's life-companion, his closest colleague and advisor.
-Berta Fazer had a word to say in product and production planning, she took care of bookkeeping and closing the books; she would sit at the cash desk during busy hours, dress the shop windows and in the early days also feed the company's employees at her table together with the family.
+The eligible beauty, Berta Blomqvist, who had finished trade school, became Karl's life-companion, closest colleague and advisor.
+Berta Fazer had a word to say in product and production planning, she took care of bookkeeping and closing the books; she would sit at the cash desk during the busy hours, dress the shop windows and, in the early days, also feed the company's employees at her table together with the family.

 Karl Fazer's son Sven started to work at the factory at the age of 17.
 In addition to skills, also values were passed on to the new generation.
 Sven recalled his father's speech to him at his coming of age: ‘There are many young men, sons of rich fathers, who only engage in amusement and forget about commitment to hard work.
 It is my hope that you will eagerly continue this work which offers many opportunities.’
 In 1939, Sven Fazer became the managing director who made Fazer a truly big industrial food company.

-Karl Fazer, commercial counsellor since 1926, passed away in the autumn of 1932.
-He was 66 years old.
-To this day, Fazer is a family company - family members in the fourth generation work in the company.
+Karl Fazer, commercial counsellor since 1926, passed away in the autumn of 1932 at the age of 66.
+To this day, Fazer is a family company and family members in the fourth generation work in the company.